yoelhalb-hitech/DotNetPowerExtensions/README.md

         }
     }

+#### 5.2 MightRequire

+When we use DI we many times have the service contract (an interface or base class) and then the actual service is provided by an implementation class.
+If the implementation class has (or might have in the future) members decorated with `MustInitialize` then we need a way to notify the consumer of the interface/base to initlaize it.
+For this purpose there is the `MightRequire` attribute that should be used to decorate the base class and then the consumer will have to initalize it.

+##### Example Code for DI base implementation pair with ILocalFactory

+    // Declaring service
+    [MightRequire("TestProperty", typeof(string))] // Or in C# 11 [MightRequire<string>(nameof(TestClass.TestProperty))]
+    public interface ITestClass
+    {
+    }
+    [Local(typeof(ITestClass))] // Or in C# 11 [Local<ITestClass>]
+    public class TestClass : ITestClass
+    {
+        [MustInitialize] public string TestProperty { get; set; } }

+    public class TestUserClass
+    {
+        private ILocalFactory<ITestClass> testClassFactory;
+        public TestUserClass(ILocalFactory<ITestClass> testClassFactory) // Note we are using ITestClass and not TestClass but we still have to provide the TestProperty
+        {
+            this.testClassFactory = testClassFactory;
+        }

+        public void SomeMethod()
+        {
+            var testClass = testClassFactory.Get(new { TestProperty = "SomeString" });
+            // Assert.Equals(testClass.TestProperty, "SomeString"); this will throw a compile error because it is types as ITestClass and not TestClass...
+        }
+    }

 ## Componenets of MustInitialize Analyzer
 - A Roslyn analyzer which can be installed as a Nuget package
 - A Visual Studio extension